preethammadapura/basespace-help-1/README.md

   + It should contain the folder hierarchy of the folder it belongs to.
   + It should contain the image width and height in pixels.
   + All lower case letters should be used.
 Numbers may be included if necessary.
-  + Underscores are used as separators between *folder name, description and size*.
-Hyphens are used to separate multiple words in folder names/image names.
+  + Underscores are used as separators between *description and size*.
+Hyphens are used to separate multiple words in image names.

-   Format:    **folder-name_description-of-image_widthxheight.png**
+   Format:    **description-of-image_widthxheight.png**

+   For Eg: share-run-using-email-step-1_672x320.png

+  + Images shall be saved under appropriate folders under the /images folder of the site.
-   Eg: tutorials_share-run-using-email-step-1_672x320.png
+    For Eg: /images/runs/share-run-using-email-step-1_672x320.png
+            /images/projects/share-project-using-getlink-step-1_672x320.png

 2. Image file format: All static images shall be in,
   + *.PNG (Portable Network Graphics)* format.